jeffsim/typescript-gulp-sample/readme.md

       - todo: recap why this didn't work.
     - What to do
   - Using 3PP libraries &amp; typings
-    - Don&#39;t have details on this yet.
-I&#39;ve stumbled my way into adding jquery to the project as a test and it works; but the recent (?) move to &#39;typings&#39; has left a lot of dated info out there on how best to do this.
+    - Don't have details on this yet.
+I've stumbled my way into adding jquery to the project as a test and it works; but the recent (?) move to 'typings' has left a lot of dated info out there on how best to do this.
 I need to dig more into this.

 # Tasks, runSeries and runParallel
+**TODO: This section**

   - &quot;I want to pass parameters to my task rather than have do-thing-project1, do-thing-project2, do-thing-project3&quot;
     - Yeah, I did too.
 Short version: no.  &lt;link&gt;